To qualify for any of the following federal loans, students must first complete the FAFSA for the academic year.

 Direct Unsubsidized Loans accrue interest from the day the funds are disbursed.
 The Direct Unsubsidized Loan interest rate for undergraduate students is 4.45 percent.
 The Direct Unsubsidized Loan interest rate for graduate students is 6.0 percent.
 Students may choose to pay the interest while they are in school or to have the interest added to the principal balance.
 The government does not pay the interest on Direct Unsubsidized Loans at any time.

 The Federal Perkins Loan Program has been discontinued as of September 30th, 2017.
 Any Perkins Loans which had a first disbursement in the fall 2017 semester and disbursed before the program was discontinued will also disburse for the spring as long as the student remains eligible.
-Any Perkins Loans which were not disbursed on or before September 30th, 2017 have been cancelled.
+Any Perkins Loans which were not disbursed on or before September 30th, 2017 have been cancelled and no additional Perkins Loans will be awarded.

-Perkins Loans are awarded based on financial need and the availability of funds.
-The Financial Aid Office will notify students who qualify for the Perkins Loan.
 The interest rate on the Perkins Loan is fixed at 5.0 percent.
 Interest does not accrue until the loan enters repayment which is 9 months after a student drops below half-time enrollment or graduates.
-The Perkins Loan Promissory Note lists additional terms and conditions.

 Students who have been accepted into the nursing program could be eligible for Nursing Loans.
 Pre-nursing students are not eligible for Nursing Loans.
 These loans are subsidized therefore they do not accrue interest until they go into repayment which is 9 months after the student drops below half-time enrollment or graduates.
 Once the loans go into repayment they accrue interest at 5.0 percent.